How to choose the right type of paint for your next paint project and why it matters

 Eggshell has a low sheen, but a higher sheen than matt paint and has a finish similar to that of an eggshell – hence the name.
 Comparing eggshell vs satin, this paint is similar in appearance but typically has a slightly shinier sheen.
 It works well on woodwork for a durable finish that can be wiped clean when needed.

 Primer is a key ingredient for helping paint adhere to a surface such as walls, wood and metal.
-It is the first coat that helps seal the material you are painting and creates a base for the following coats.
+It is the first coat that helps seal the material being painted and creates a base for the following coats.

 Spray paint typically comes in a can and is used to paint small surface areas such as chairs and cupboard doors as it provides a smooth even factory style finish.